monsecc01/NYC_Bikesharing/README.md

 <img width="572" alt="checkout times for users" src="https://user-images.githubusercontent.com/81447450/123561760-ec41a980-d76f-11eb-9fc1-f7c422900bd6.png">

 The Checkout Times by gender visualization further dives into the checkout time data.
-We see that the majority of riders are males.
+We see that the majority of riders identify as male.

 <img width="653" alt="checkout by gender" src="https://user-images.githubusercontent.com/81447450/123561764-f19ef400-d76f-11eb-8471-5df6b8424c8c.png">

+When observing the Bike Trips heatmap for each hour of the day , we see that more bike trips occur during the usual work start and end times (8 am -5 pm).
+This further supports the conclusion that bikes are used for commuting to and from work.
+On Saturday afternoons we also see high activity, this could be due to recreational bike riding around the city.

 <img width="374" alt="weekday per hour" src="https://user-images.githubusercontent.com/81447450/123561767-f6fc3e80-d76f-11eb-91e0-9e7b3f77660e.png">

+The results for the Bike Trips heatmap broken up by gender shows similar results as the heatmap for all users and the Checkout Times by gender line graph.
+It showed that most of the bike riders that commute during end/start work hours identify as male.

 <img width="571" alt="trips by gender" src="https://user-images.githubusercontent.com/81447450/123562665-b69fbf00-d775-11eb-9b6c-daeab2847792.png">

+When we look at the Bike Trips heatmap by user type and gender, we see that most reocurring

 <img width="352" alt="by Gender by weekday" src="https://user-images.githubusercontent.com/81447450/123561775-fcf21f80-d76f-11eb-96e5-e89d5ad0e29e.png">